-This procedure and the related policy protects students and employees in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, a District bus, or at a class or training program sponsored by the District at another location.
+This procedure and the related policy protect students and employees in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, a District bus, or at a class or training program sponsored by the District at another location.

-Definitions:
+Definitions

 General Harassment: Harassment based on race or ethnicity, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, or sexual orientation of any person, or the perception that a person has one or more of these characteristics is illegal and violates District policy.
-Gender-based harassment does not necessarily involve conduct that is sexual.
-Any hostile or offensive conduct based on gender can constitute prohibited harassment.
-For example, repeated derisive comments about a person's competency to do the job, when based on that person's gender, could constitute gender-based harassment.
-Harassment comes in many forms, including but not limited to the following conduct:
+Harassment shall be found where a reasonable person with the same characteristics as the victim of the harassing conduct would be adversely affected to a degree that interferes with his/her/their ability to participate in or to realize the intended benefits of an institutional activity, employment, or resource.